Learn-Write-Repeat/Open-contributions/Om_OpenCv_HaarCascasdeClassifier.md

 The structure of the cascade classifier is of a degenerate decision tree.

 ## Application
-Despite arrival of deeplearning(RCNN, YOLO, etc), this method is still used in many application for face and object detection, as this is very simple yet powerfull.
+Despite the arrival of deep learning(RCNN, YOLO, etc), this method is still used in many applications for face and object detection, as this is very simple yet powerful.
 Reference: Rapid Object Detection using a Boosted Cascade of Simple Features